stha-sanket/Smart-lighting/README.md

 # Smart-lighting
 ----------------------------------------------------------
-this in my research paper
+This repository contains the research paper and supporting materials for the Smart Lighting project.
 ![Uploading image.png…](image_2024-04-12_152215925.png)